 In advance of registering for the program, the Layla team will help you assess fit for this program.
 This will include a short phone call so you will have a chance to ask any questions you might have as well.

-At this time, the program is open to residents of Ontario.
+At this time, the program is open to residents of Ontario and Alberta.

 There will be up to 10 participants in each group.
 Each online group session will be structured with an opening check-in to bring participants into the group session.
 Each session will include discussion and introduction of a topic or skills.
 Materials including handouts and worksheets will be provided.

 Sessions will be conducted through secure video, and participants will be asked to commit to confidentiality.
 You have the option to only use your first name with other group members and sessions will not be recorded.
 This program will include up to 10 participants.

 This program is offered at a total of $755+HST/GST, which covers all 12 sessions / 18 hours of the program.
 Valerie Tsang a Registered Psychotherapist in Ontario, and clients will receive a receipt with her license information that may be used for employer benefits reimbursement.
 We encourage you to check your health benefits to verify if you are covered for this type of provider (or let us know if we can help with that).